rynoterblanche/DomainDrivenDesign/Specification/README.md

 ﻿# Specification Pattern

+A simple starter implementation of the specification pattern - this abstraction can be used to encapsulate business logic with strongly typed, reusable specifications.

 ## What is the Specification pattern?

-- Helps avoid domain knowledge duplication ( apply DRY )
+- Helps avoid domain knowledge duplication ( DRY principle)
 - Provides declarative approach to defining domain logic ( improved maintenance )

 ## What are the use cases?